 The participants complete and send back the Results Data Sheet together with type chromatograms and any comments in due time.
+Additional documentation can be requested by the EDQM.
 Each trade name product should comply with their respective approved specifications.

-The report from the OMCLs is due 65 working days after receipt of the test samples, the date of receipt being documented on the acknowledgement of receipt for the samples.
+The report from the OMCLs is due 100 working days after receipt of the test samples, the date of receipt being documented on the acknowledgement of receipt for the samples.
 An extension of the testing period may be granted on a case-by-case basis when numerous tests are requested for a given product and/or when testing of the active substance is included in the testing protocol.